 After receiving an invitation to a wedding, one of the things guests first do is visualize an outfit.
 Weddings are once-in-a-lifetime events, so we tend to place importance on looking gorgeous for pictures.
-One of the questions you might ask is, “Can you wear a hat to a wedding?”
+One of the questions you might ask is, “Can you wear a hat to a wedding as a guest?”

 In most cases, you can wear a hat to a wedding.
 However, you must consider the wedding’s formality, schedule, dress code, and venue.
 Likewise, there are pieces of etiquette you must observe.
 Below is a list of 15 rules regarding wearing hats at a wedding you must remember.